Coordinated Stroke Care: Stroke Ready Accreditation

 How do you care for stroke patients at Maple Grove Hospital?

-In addition to the stroke team at Maple Grove Hospital, customers can also be connected to the North Memorial Health Comprehensive Stroke Center, which offers a Balance Center, an Intensive Cognitive Program and a range of support groups, helping both customers and their families recover from the effects of stroke.
+In addition to the stroke team at Maple Grove Hospital, patients can also be connected to the North Memorial Health Comprehensive Stroke Center, which offers a Balance Center, an Intensive Cognitive Program and a range of support groups, helping both patients and their families recover from the effects of stroke.